Azer0s/flat-constitution/README.md

 1. No flat member must physically assault another flat member.
 2. Any person may join the flat (and therefore become a part of the council) as long as the council allows it.
    1. This has to be decided upon in unison.
 3. Guests have to be accepted by the council.
-If the inviter notifies the council (via an agreed upon method of communication), and doesn't get veto'd by any of it's members, the guest will be invited.
+If the inviter notifies the council (via an agreed upon method of communication), and doesn't get veto'd by any of its members, the guest will be invited.
    1. In case of an emergency situation, the above mentioned rule does not apply.
       1. If a veto occurs after said emergency situation, the above mentioned rule can not be applied again to the specific guest.
 4. Within the boundary of one's room, they must not be disturbed, if so desired.
    1. This also applies to shared rooms.
 5. Every flat member must restore order in the flat, if they caused disorder, within a reasonable timeframe.
 6. Chores are to be distributed equally.
-7. The cleaning has to organised in a way as that the flat is always in pristine condition.
+7. The cleaning has to organized in a way as that the flat is always in pristine condition.
    1. The health requirements of every member must be considered in this process.
 8. Any flat member may bring a pet into the flat as long as the council allows it.
    1. This has to be decided upon in unison.